History and Geography

 Year 3 Ancient Egyptians Knowledge Organiser.docx | Download |

-During the Autumn Term, Year 6 have been learning all about the Industrial Revolution and answering their Big Question of 'How did the Industrial Revolution impact Birmingham?'.
-They have learnt about the invention of the steam engine, importance of the canals and railway system.
-They also created a persuasive advert encouraging Victorian business owners to set up their factories in Birmingham.
+During the Autumn Term, Year 6 learn all about the Industrial Revolution and answer their Big Question of 'How did the Industrial Revolution impact Birmingham?'.
+They learn about the invention of the steam engine, importance of the canals and railway system.
+They also create a persuasive advert encouraging Victorian business owners to set up their factories in Birmingham.

-Year 5 have started the year with a topic all about Natural Disasters.
-They have learnt about volcanoes, earthquakes, tsunamis and other natural events.
-They looked at the structure of the Earth, before learning why volcanic eruptions and earthquakes occur, and studied the location of the Earth's tectonic plates.
-They even used our new VR headsets to visit a volcanic eruption!
+Year 5 start the year with a topic all about Natural Disasters.
+They learn about volcanoes, earthquakes, tsunamis and other natural events.
+They look at the structure of the Earth, before learning why volcanic eruptions and earthquakes occur, and study the location of the Earth's tectonic plates.
+They even experienced a 'real' earthquake!

-Year 4 have kicked off this year with a topic all about The Ancient Greeks.
-They have located the country of Greece within Europe, and placed the Ancient Greek era on a timeline.
-They have learnt about a range of Ancient Greek myths, as well as learning about some of the many different Greek gods and goddesses.
-They have learnt about how we can use artefacts and ruins to help us understand what life was like for the Ancient Greeks.
+Year 4 kick off the year with a topic all about The Ancient Greeks.
+They locate the country of Greece within Europe, and place the Ancient Greek era on a timeline.
+They learn about a range of Ancient Greek myths, as well as learning about some of the many different Greek gods and goddesses.
+They learn about how we can use artefacts and ruins to help us understand what life was like for the Ancient Greeks.

-Year 3 have travelled far back in time to learn about the periods of the Stone Age, Bronze Age and Iron Age.
-They have learnt about how the earliest humans were hunters and gatherers, and the children have looked at how life, hunting and housing changed from the Stone Age to the Iron Age.
-They have learnt about what everyday life was like, and how we can use things left behind, such as tools, bones and cave drawings, to learn about the earliest humans.
+Year 3 travel far back in time to learn about the periods of the Stone Age, Bronze Age and Iron Age.
+They learn about how the earliest humans were hunters and gatherers, and the children look at how life, hunting and housing change from the Stone Age to the Iron Age.
+They learn about what everyday life was like, and how we can use things left behind, such as tools, bones and cave drawings, to learn about the earliest humans.

-Year 2 have been learning about the Medieval period in Great Britain.
-They learnt about how a group of people called the Normans came to Britain and began building castles for defence.
-They looked at how castles changed from those made from wood, to stone-built castles and the reasons for this.
-The children looked at the different people who lived inside a castle, from Lords and Ladies to cooks and jesters.
+Year 2 learn about the Medieval period in Great Britain.
+They learn about how a group of people called the Normans came to Britain and began building castles for defence.
+They look at how castles changed from those made from wood, to stone-built castles and the reasons for this.
+The children look at the different people who lived inside a castle, from Lords and Ladies to cooks and jesters.

-Children in Year 1 have been locating where we live within the world.
-They have learnt that we live near a city called Birmingham, in a country called England.
-They have learnt that England is located in Europe, and that the capital city of our country is London.
-The children have then looked at the lives of other children around the world, and made comparisons between where we live and other countries.
+Children in Year 1 locate where we live within the world.
+They learn that we live near a city called Birmingham, in a country called England.
+They learn that England is located in Europe, and that the capital city of our country is London.
+The children look at the lives of other children around the world, and made comparisons between where we live and other countries.